10 Essential Savoy Brown Songs

 Savoy Brown Photo: Jim Summaria, Press Photo: Ruf Records, U.K. Used with permission

-The band Savoy Brown was founded by Kim Simmonds and harmonica player John O’Leary in England in 1965.
+The band Savoy Brown was founded in England in 1965 by Kim Simmonds and harmonica player John O’Leary.
 The original lineup consisted of Leo Manning on drums, Trevor Jeavons and Bob Hall on keys, Ray Chappell on bass, and Brice Portius on lead vocals.
 From 1967 to 1971, the band featured Tony Stevens on bass, Roger Earl on drums, and Dave Peverett on lead vocals.
-Stevena, Earl and Peverett would leave the band in 1971 and form Foghat.
+Stevena, Earl, and Peverett would leave the band in 1971 and form Foghat.
 Nonetheless, the Savoy Brown band continued to tour and release albums with an ever-changing lineup.
-The band’s final lineup at the time of Kim Simmonds’ passing, who had been playing together for over the past ten years, consisted of Garnet Grimm on drums, Pat DeSalvo on bass, and Kim Simmonds on guitar.
+The band’s final lineup at the time of Kim Simmonds’ passing, who had been playing together for over ten years, consisted of Garnet Grimm on drums, Pat DeSalvo on bass, and Kim Simmonds on guitar.

-Our 10 Essential Savoy Brown Songs list is a subjective selection of Savoy Brown songs that we feel rock fans who have never heard of the band should check out.
-If you’re a longtime fan of the band, we will have undoubtedly missed many of your favorites because their catalog is just too extensive.
+Our 10 Essential Savoy Brown Songs list is a subjective selection of songs we think rock fans who have never heard of the band should check out.
+If you’re a longtime fan of the band, you will have undoubtedly missed many of your favorites because their catalog is just too extensive.
 With that said, we hope you enjoy the Savoy Brown songs list and let us know your favorites.

 # 10 – I’m Tired

 The great Savoy Brown track “I’m Tired” was released on the band’s 1969 album A Step Further.
-Like The Beatles and The Rolling Stones, the band Savoy Brown utilized different record labels in both the United Kingdom and the United States.
+Like The Beatles and The Rolling Stones, Savoy Brown used different record labels in both the United Kingdom and the United States.
 Decca Records released the Savoy Brown albums in the United Kingdom, while Parrot Records released the United States editions.

 # 9 – It Hurts Me Too